What it Takes to Be a Virtual Assistant: How to Know When it’s Time to Hire a VA.

 When looking for virtual assistants, you need to consider qualities like good communication skills.
 Good communication skills are a critical skill in all employees, especially a VA.
 Your VA needs to understand completely what you want to be accomplished, your processes, and your expectations.

 Are There Risks?
-Hiring a virtual assistant can provide you with a low cost solution, however there are a risks as well.
+Hiring a virtual assistant can provide you with a low-cost solution, however, there are risks as well.
 As with any employee, you need someone with good references, skills, and previous work history.
 The hiring process for a VA is not all that different than hiring an in-house employee.
 Sites like IVAA and VirtualAssistants.com offer a place where you can find reputable and well-trained VAs to fit your needs.

-At the end of the day you still need remember, virtual or not, your VA is human.
+At the end of the day, you still need to remember, virtual or not, your VA is human.
 Despite the fact that you don’t personally see your assistant because they work online, they are still humans beings that get sick and need days off.
-But unless you plan to clone yourself soon, the growth of your business may depend of you taking the important step of bring a VA onboard and freeing up some of your precious time.
+But unless you plan to clone yourself soon, the growth of your business may depend on you taking the important step of bringing a VA onboard and freeing up some of your precious time.

 I’ve been a VA for 19 years and recommend it as a great way to work and be with family.
 I have many long-term clients and commend you on sharing our industry with others.